-So what will the Peacock steaming service bring to the table, and will it be able to stand out from the already crowded list of premium video streaming services?
+So what does the Peacock steaming service bring to the table, and will it be able to stand out from the already crowded list of premium video streaming services?
 Here’s everything we know so far about Peacock.

 What is Peacock?